How I measure racehorse performance across 11 countries and one million races.

 I'm about to launch mrworldpool.com — a premium horse racing analytics platform I've built from scratch with plenty of help from AI along the way.
 This article explains the core of the product: the rating.
 What it measures, how it works, and the 20-year journey behind it.

 I've spent the better part of 20 years building something that most people in my life know surprisingly little about.
-It started as a hobby when I was seventeen — making speed figures for Scandinavian horse racing with my younger brother — and has grown into Mr. World Pool (mrworldpool.com), a platform that rates racehorses across more than eleven countries using methods I've developed and refined over more than a million race results.
+It started as a hobby when I was eighteen — making speed figures for Scandinavian horse racing with my younger brother — and has grown into Mr. World Pool, a platform that rates racehorses across eleven countries using methods I've developed and refined over one million race results.

 Understanding the Rating